Quirke in but big names left out

-England squad: Marcus Smith named in squad but George Ford and Vunipola brothers left out
+England squad: Raffi Quirke named in squad but George Ford and Vunipola brothers left out

 Last updated on .From the section Rugby Union